PatWie/cuda-design-patterns/README.md

 # CUDA_UTILS

-It is time consuming and not worth bothering with index calculations.
+It is time-consuming and not worthwhile to concern yourself with index calculations.
-When writing CUDA code you usually have plenty of other important things to think about.
+When writing CUDA code, you usually have many other vital things to ponder.

 **I'm sick and tired of manually typing the indices.**
-Further, each single character might introduce a bug.
+Each additional character increases the hit rate for a bug!

 ```cpp
 // spot the bug